ramasubbaiya/java-intermediate-tutorials/readme.md

 * How it varies from a class
 	* You cannot instantiate an interface
 	* An interface does not contain any constructors
-	* All of the methods in an interface are abstract
+	* All of the methods in an interface are abstract(by default its public abstract)
 	* An interface can extend multiple interfaces

 :point_right: Lesson 22 : Interface <br />